GMACS-project/User-manual/docs/index.md

 [CASAL](https://niwa.co.nz/fisheries/tools-resources/casal), ...), but there are
 very few generic size-based, or staged-based models that are used in stock assessment.

-Gmacs is an integrated analysis modelling framework designed to develop size-structured stock assessment models for crustacean species.
+The Generalized Model for Assessing Crustacean Stocks (GMACS) is an integrated analysis modelling framework designed to develop size-structured stock assessment models for crustacean species.

 Crab stocks of Alaska are managed by the North Pacific Fishery Management Council ([NPFMC](http://npfmc.org)).
 Some stocks are assessed with integrated size-structured assessment models of the form described in @punt_review_2013.
 Currently, most of these stocks are assessed using a stock-specific assessment model (e.g. @zheng_bristol_2014).
 In this context and with the aim of uniform the assessment process of these species, the Gmacs project aims to provide a software that will allow each stock to be assessed independently but using a single flexible modelling framework.

 This book is designed to take you from knowing nothing about Gmacs and its utilities